openfaas/docs/docs/openfaas-pro/sso.md

   --set oidcAuthPlugin.clientID=$OAUTH_CLIENT_ID
 ```

-The `authorizeURL`, `tokenURL` and `jwksURL` contain my personal tenant URL, remember to customize this to your own from Auth0, or your IDP.
+The `authorizeURL`, `tokenURL` and `jwksURL` contain my personal tenant URL, remember to customize this to your own from Auth0, or your IdP.

 For `cookieDomain` - set the root URL of both of your sub-domains i.e. `.oauth.example.com`, this is so that the cookie set by the auth service can be used by the gateway.